ius-csg/ccdc-handbook/docs/Windows/Powershell.md

     Get-Service | select Name

-The above command will first retrive the information about the services, but then will only display the selected attribute, the names.
+The above command will first retrieve the information about the services, but then will only display the selected attribute, the names.

-###Discovering the System
+## Discovering the System

-####Enviroment Variables
+### Environment Variables
-Enviromental variables can be used to discover many system properties.
-All enviroment variables are in the form "$env:<identifer>" where <identifier> is the name of the specific variable.
-A couple of useful enviroment variables are listed below.
+Environment variables can be used to discover many system properties.
+All environment variables are in the form "$env:<identifer>" where <identifier> is the name of the specific variable.
+A couple of useful environment variables are listed below.

     $env:OS